Ritesh007/Calculator/README.md

 5. To start this - node app.js
 5. To install vue js cli - npm install -g @vue/cli
 6. init a vuejs project - vue create client
-7. To start this - npm run serve
+7. To start this - npm run serve (this uses webpack dev server to serve the vue pages, for development only)